Logo

 What should I know before I get a loan?

-Your loan rate and terms are largely defined by your credit history and credit score.
+Your credit history and credit score largely defines your loan rate and terms.
 While you can—and should—shop around for the best loan, pulling your credit reports, disputing any mistakes, and taking steps like paying down your debts, can help boost your score before you apply for a personal loan.

 Will I save money by getting a loan?